 When Kevin was five, the family moved from Stuyvesant Town in lower Manhattan to New Jersey.
 Woods and poison ivy replaced asphalt and sandboxes.
 Kevin attended St. Andrew’s Grammar School in Westwood and St. Joseph Regional High School in Montvale.

 Raised to be readers and athletes, Kevin and his brother Glenn played baseball throughout childhood, performing well on Little League and Babe Ruth teams coached by their father.
 Southpaw Kevin played centerfield for his freshman high school baseball team, and he even pitched a couple of times.
 Practitioner of the hanging curve, he once gave up a homerun that still circles the globe twice daily.
-Wrists thin as tin at fifteen, he couldn’t turn on the inside fastball.
+With wrists thin as tin at fifteen, he couldn’t turn on the inside fastball.

 Kevin eventually devoted himself to track, whereupon he was once lapped by the high school phenom Marty Liquori.
 Never one to let humiliation linger, he was selected All County in both cross-country and the mile during his junior and senior years.

-As referenced in several of his poems, Kevin’s genial, open-hearted father Alan—a quick-handed ballplayer and journalist-turned–public-relations man—died of an aneurism in 1965.
+As referenced in several of his poems, Kevin’s genial, open-hearted father, Allan—a quick-handed ballplayer and journalist-turned–public-relations man—died of an aneurism in 1965.
 His mother would live another thirty-four years.
 From high school on, Joe Ryan, the jock priest who had played quarterback at St. Peter’s High School in Jersey City and admired the realpolitiks of Bobby Kennedy, became Kevin’s tough-talking metaphysical advisor.
 He gave him his first single-author volumes of Frost, Thomas, Auden, and Eliot.
 All remain on his bookshelves.

-After Alan’s death, June returned to college, earned two degrees, and became a history teacher and high school counselor.
+After Allan’s death, June returned to college, earned two degrees, and became a history teacher and high school counselor.
 She later changed careers and went on to win election to the board of supervisors by the highest plurality in the history of Bergen County, New Jersey.
 Five months before his father died, Kevin’s brother Warren died as well.

 Kevin’s aunt, the soon-to-be suspense writer Mary Higgins Clark, supported her five children by commuting to New York to write radio scripts.
 She regularly took time to encourage Kevin on his writerly path.
 She also hosted raucous meals that featured family mythologizing, gut-punching laughs, and competitive storytelling—all of which formed a dinnertime school for narrative improvisation from which Kevin and his cousin, the detective writer Carol Higgins Clark, drew lessons.